 Welcome to WISE

-The WISE is excited to be accepting new registrations for Kindergarten, Elementary and Jr. High classes for the 2021-22 school year, as well as all of our Early Childhood programs; ages new-born to pre-Kindergarten for the Fall of 2021.
+The WISE is excited to be accepting new registrations for Kindergarten, Elementary and Jr. High classes for the 2021-22 school year, as well as all of our Early Childhood programs; ages new-born to pre-Kindergarten for the Winter of 2021.

 2021-22 Registration packages for all WISE programs are available to download.
 Completed registration packages will be accepted by mail or in-person starting March 1, 2021.
-Spring 2021 registrations for Early Childhood programs are currently open.
+Winter 2021 registrations for Early Childhood programs are currently open.

 Please contact email@example.com or call 780-466-3312 (during office hours) for more information.
 If you have any questions, our helpful office staff will be happy to respond.
 We look forward to connecting with you.

 Please enjoy the videos our teachers have created to share some of the aspects of the Waldorf teaching philosophy that inspire them here along with educational highlights offered at the WISE.
 We hope you enjoy watching the videos and that they answer some of your questions about why this school might be the right choice in education for your family.

 “Receive the child in reverence, educate the child with love, let the child go forth in freedom.” ~ Rudolf Steiner